 - Cream cheese - You'll need one 8 ounce block of regular cream cheese for this recipe.
 Low-fat cream cheese or whipped, spreadable cream cheese in a tub will not work for this recipe.
 Using whipped or spreadable cream cheese will result in a runny frosting.

-- Vanilla - Adds flavor to the frosting.
+- Flavor - Vanilla extract and salt add flavor to your frosting.

 - Confectioner's sugar - Sometimes called powdered sugar or icing sugar.
 Confectioner's sugar sweetens and stabilizes the frosting, making it thick and pipeable.